 What causes a pulmonary embolism?

-Most of the time, a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your legs.
+Usually a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your legs.
 This kind of clot is called a deep vein thrombosis (DVT).

 When you’ve been inactive for a long time, your chance of getting a pulmonary embolism increases.